FedericoHurtado/YouTube-Video-Summarizer/README.md

 ## Current Functionality
 - Leveraged youtube_transcript_api, deepmultilingualpunctuation libraries to retrive and pre process a text transcript from a YouTube video URL.
 - Used transformers library to create a comprehensive summary of the transcript that was created.
+- Thoroughly checked for any possible exceptions and to prevent crashing (assuming prerequisite libraries are installed)

 ## Timeline